Fact or Fiction? The Top 15 Osteoarthritis Myths

 Myth #8: Acetaminophen Has No Side Effects

 In addition, if you are using the maximum dose of acetaminophen, be sure to avoid other products that also contain acetaminophen, such as OTC cold remedies, combination pain pills such as acetaminohen/hydrocodone (Lortab, Vicodin), and many other products.
+Always double check the ingredients or ask your pharmacist if you aren't sure.

 Myth #9: Glucosamine-Chondroitin Is Proven Effective